-MAKING A DIFFERENCE t James's was pleased to welcome the Chief Executive Officer of Welcare, Anna Khan, to our Sunday moming service in February.
-This was an opportunity to breathe fresh life into our longstanding link with Welcare, hearing first hand about the work of the charity.
+MAKING A DIFFERENCE

+t James's was pleased to welcome the Chief Executive Officer of Welcare, Anna Khan, to our Sunday morning service in February.
+This was an opportunity to breathe fresh life into our longstanding link with Welcare, hearing first hand about the

+work of the charity.

 Ms Kahn spoke about how the charity now seeks to build on the strengths of parents in a challenging world.
 Some might wonder if there is a need for a church organisation like this, when boroughs have social workers.
 However, it is more flexible and can be more innovative than the statutory sector.
 Their workers are able to support parents at an earlier stage, and if needed accompany them longer.
 Again, standing outside the council structures, Welcare is able to link professionals from different departments and agencies.
 Ms Khan offered a very striking example of an early intervention in Lambeth, Welcare is working with younger siblings of youths involved in knife crime - to prevent it spreading through the family.
-We were able to present Ms Khan with St James's annual donation of £1250. regular suppor long-te Derek Winterburn reports back on how our regular giving is supporting two of our long-term partnerships Bishop Wand Church of England School Like Welcare, Bishop Wand School has a heritage that dates back to the 19th century.
-Before the state developed its own school system almost all primary schools were run by churches - the vast majority by the Church of England.
-Through the decades 'church schools' have maintained a distinctive approach to education as the government required education for every child, and then extended schooling to the secondary phase.
-Bishop Wand was opened in 1969 to serve the families of Spelthorne, Hounslow and Richmond.
-Although there are many primary church schools in the area, there were no secondary schools nearby.
-The site in Sunbury was chosen because St Paul's Cathedral, who owned the land, gave it to the school Church Schools are inspected by OFSTED and closely follow the National Curriculum.
-They also face inspection by SIAMS (Statutory Inspection of Anglican and Methodist Schools).
-It looks at a school to evaluate how well it is reflecting its Christian vision in its curriculum.
-Last year SIAMS graded it as 'Excellent'.
-It described the Chaplaincy Team as 'central to this culture'.
-Our donation supports work of the Chaplaincy.
+We were able to present Ms Khan with St James's annual donation of £1250.
 First Milo ambulance

-received their first ambulance, courtesy of the district council.
+OUR friends at St Luke's Hospital, Milo, Tanzania, have received their first ambulance, courtesy of the district council.
 Dr Hilary Murray said it was in recognition of the valuable work that the hospital was carrying out.
 Although not new, the vehicle is functional and has undergone a full service and has a new set of tyres.
 The ambulance is being used for the outreach clinics, improving what can be offered in rural locations.

 The hospital's catchment area is made up of six villages and serves 14,000 people.
 Milo is one of the highest villages in the area, being over 700 feet above sea level.
 St James's has supported St Luke's for many years and seen it grow and develop.
 It has also been receiving greater funds from national and local government in Tanzania.

-REGISTERS

-FEBRUARY

-FUNERALS

-- 9 Sheila Agnes Best, 81, Staines-Upon-Thames

-- 9 Angela Margaret Ives, 91, Twickenham

-- 20 Ann Clerke Crane, 89, Weybridge

-MARCH

-FUNERALS

-- 7 Tina Ann Rabbetts, 67, Hampton

-- Stephen William Creigh-Tyte, 73, Hampton

-INTERMENT OF ASHES

-30 John William Arnold, 97, and Barbara Alice Arnold, 94, Hampton Hill